ka-architect/aws-solutions-architect-associate/topics/data/storage/README.md

 - Can be mounted on EC2 Instances (Linux or Windows)
 - Scales up to 10GBPS, millions of IOPS, stores 100PB of data
 - Options: SSD (perofrmance for DBs, analytics, media) or HDD (low cost, for home directories, content)
+- Doesn’t provide the level of performance needed for high-frequency read/write operations in ECS tasks, doesn’t offer low-latency access required for large number of ECS tasks

 ## AWS FSx for Lustre
 - Linux-based paralle distributed file system